gorkang/jsPsychMaker/docs/0-README.md

 This folder contains the original scientific papers from which the tasks where implemented.
+The only goal to keep the papers here is to make possible for the users of jsPsychR to check the details of our implementation of the tasks and their correction.
+[Open science improves the quality, reproducibility and impact of science](https://unesdoc.unesco.org/ark:/48223/pf0000379949).

 When there are validations papers in Spanish, we also include them.